EpicAJS/epicajs.github.io/README.md

-Personal Website
+# Personal Website

-Website code is in the gh-pages branch
+This repository contains the code for my personal website.
+The source code is hosted in the `gh-pages` branch.